CamCove-Crichton/Whiskey-d_Away/README.md

 - Added in a modal to appear when the admin is trying to delete a Tour Experience, as a bit of defensive programming to ensure the admin has not accidentally clicked the delete button, and then upon clicking the delete button in the modal, the experience is removed from the database, so the administrator can delete experiences from the site when logged in and does not have to go into the django admin panel.
 The admin is able to do this from either the tours template or the tour_detail template
 - Imported the login_required decorator from django to use on the add, edit, delete and profile views to ensure the user is logged in to access the views and added in a check to see if the user is a super user before being able to continue through the view code
-- Added some customisation to the image field input for the tours form for a better UI I began working on the deployment of the project
+- Added some customisation to the image field input for the tours form for a better UI
+- I began working on the deployment of the project
+- After the project was deployed, I went through some final touches before getting to the testing of the site
+- First of the final touch was to update the settings to be able to send emails from django

 ### Future Developments